 When I've got a three-carb "brick" linked up I set the stabilizer screws finger tight and fit the choke rod without the spring.
 If it binds, out it comes for adjustment until I've got it perfect.
 Only then do the springs and butterflies go on.
 Then I torque everything down whilst blipping them continually to make sure they remain completely free-rotating.

 I've built too many CBX carbs to count and I've never found an otherwise undamaged relief spring that didn't perform as new.
 Oh they can occasionally require some coaxing all right, but that's what you're paying me to do instead of applying a quick fix that doesn't address the underlying issue.
-I've NEVER had a complaint that chokes weren't working perfectly.
+I've NEVER had a complaint that chokes weren't working perfectly attributable to error on my end.

 3) Throttle plates drift out of alignment over time such that under normal spring tension they don't close fully on their own.
 In fact I virtually never encounter a set where all of them work perfectly, and it can get so bad that you can only get one closed by force.